marklchaves/caughtmyeye/_posts/2020-04-23-7-web-design-webdev-firms-how-do-their-sites-perform.md

 ---
 ## Mobile-First

-Ever since Google announced on July 1, 2019 that mobile-first <!--more-->indexing will take priority over desktops, I've been interested in site speed.
+Since Google announced on July 1, 2019 that mobile-first <!--more-->indexing will take priority over desktops, I've been interested in site speed.
 I've been taking random [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) samples since June 2019.
-Only recently, I've started sharing these reports.
+Recently, I've started sharing these reports.

-In this post, we're gonna look at web design and web developer sites.
+In this post, we're going to look at web design and web developer sites.
 I chose seven firms that I've stumbled upon from either working with clients or doing SEO research.

 ## Does Your Web Designer/Developer Care How Fast Their Site Loads?

 The idea behind this report is _simple_.
-If your web designer or web developer cares about how fast their site loads on mobile, then chances are they'll care about your site's mobile performance.
+If your web designer/developer cares about their mobile load speed, chances are they'll care about your site's performance on mobile.

 ### The Ratings